2084x/ytcli-guide/README.md

 ## 2.

 Lately the sponsorblock servers have been experiencing frequent issues and long periods of downtime.
 If you have trouble loading videos, remove any sponsorblock lines from `~/.config/yt-dlp/config`.
-Videos should now load fine in mpv, but obviously with no sponsorblocking.

 # Other stuff of interest